benbalter/benbalter.github.com/_posts/2012-06-02-publishing-government-data-that-developers-will-actually-use.md

 ### 10. Location, location, location

-With the “consumerization” of mobile, datasets are increasingly becoming location based.
-It’s not what datasets are out there, but rather, what datasets are out there about my immediate world.
+With the "consumerization" of mobile, datasets are increasingly becoming location based.
+It's not what datasets are out there, but rather, what datasets are out there about my immediate world.
 Likewise, government datasets are increasingly about where, just as much as it is about what.
-It’s important that this reality be taken into account when building APIs by incorporating geospatial lookups within the API, such a relying on MongoDB or other location-aware data structures.
+It's important that this reality be taken into account when building APIs by incorporating geospatial lookups within the API, such a relying on MongoDB or other location-aware data structures.

 Exposing data as a service is quickly becoming an industry-standard practice.
-Many popular startups owe their success to the vibrant app communities that surround them, grown simply by lifting some of the burden off of developers’ shoulders.
+Many popular startups owe their success to the vibrant app communities that surround them, grown simply by lifting some of the burden off of developers' shoulders.
 Government agencies may not yet be able to publish data with the mere click of a button, but when done right from the start, exposing additional data sources may be a more trivial task than many expect, and will in turn deliver value to citizens in ways today unimagined by agencies.

 *This is an excerpt of an article originally published in the June 2012 issue of [Government CIO Magazine](http://www.governmentciomagazine.com).* **[Continue Reading →](http://www.governmentciomagazine.com/2012/06/ten-steps-publishing-government-data-developers-will-actually-use#blog-content)**